fronell/dotvim/README.md

     assoc .pl=Perl
     ftype Perl="c:\Program Files\git\usr\bin\perl.exe" "%1" %*
     ```
+4. Open up gVim and perform a test Ack command
+5. If prompted to associate with perl.exe, make sure to check the box to "Always
+use this app" and press OK

 **Do not create the association using File Explorer!**

-The Ack command should now work in Vim

 Reference used for creating the filetype association:

 http://whitescreen.nicolaas.net/programming/windows-shebangs

-It also describes how to associate without an extension in Windows.
+It also describes how to associate an app for files without an extension in
+Windows.

 ### ctags for Windows